awsxuhi/bedrock-agent-streamlit-ui/README.md

 ## Tested Demo Examples

-The following demos have been tested with this UI and can be found in their respective folders:
+The following demos have been tested with this UI and can be found in their respective folders of project (https://github.com/awslabs/amazon-bedrock-agent-samples):

 - **Sports Team Poet** (`/examples/multi_agent_collaboration/team_poems_agent/`): Creates poems about sports teams
 - **Portfolio Assistant** (`/examples/multi_agent_collaboration/portfolio_assistant_agent/`): Analyzes stock tickers